logo

 Photo Courtesy of Hans Stieglitz / CC BY-SA 3.0

-Contrast to it's jovial colors, this bird enjoys hunting during brush fires.
-They hunt the little insects and rodents trying to flee the inferno.
+In contrast to its jovial colors, this bird enjoys hunting during brush fires.
+They hunt the small insects and rodents trying to flee the inferno.

 They feed on beetles, grasshoppers, snails, lizards, and smaller birds.
 These birds beat their prey into submission using their wings and swallow them whole.